Hello, Humblebrag: The Social Media Secret Top Brands Know

 • It creates more awareness for the nonprofit because donors also become evangelists, spreading the word to their social networks.

 • It motivates additional giving.
 There’s a concept in behavioral psychology called accountability, meaning, “Once I publicly declare what kind of person I am, I feel more pressure to live up to that.”
 If I publicly declare I’m working out, it increases the likelihood I’ll go to the gym.
 If I publicly declare I give money to charity, I’ll give more.
 People want to live up to the “social identities” they’ve created for themselves.
-So by posting their Personalised Videos sharing how much they gave, they are in fact likely to give even more.
+So by posting their Personalized Videos sharing how much they gave, they are in fact likely to give even more.

 Take a look at the video below.
 Isn’t it something you’d want to share with your friends on social media if you received this from a charity you supported?